acm-ndsu/Byte-le-2024/docs/source/game_board.rst

 Is_occupied_by and get_occupied_by
 ----------------------------------

-If you simply want to check if a Tile is occupied by a certain object, you can type either of the following:
+If you simply want to check if a Tile is occupied by a certain object, you can type the following:

 .. code-block:: python

    tile.is_occupied_by_object_type(ObjectType.EXAMPLE_OBJECT_TYPE)
-   tile.is_occupied_by_game_object(ExampleClassName)

-Both methods will return a boolean representing if the Tile is occupied by the given parameter.
-The methods take an ObjectType and class name respectively.
+The method will return a boolean representing if the Tile is occupied by the given enum.
+The method will only take an ObjectType enum.

 Lastly, to receive an object that is on a Tile, type:

 .. code-block:: python

-   tile.get_occupied_by(ObjectType.EXAMPLE_OBJECT_TYPE | ExampleClassName)
+   tile.get_occupied_by(ObjectType.EXAMPLE_OBJECT_TYPE)

-This method will take either an ObjectType enum or a class name -- :gold:`not both` -- and search for it.
+This method will take an ObjectType enum and search for it.
 If found, it will return the object.
 Otherwise, the ``None`` value will be returned.

 The :doc:`placeables` page will explain everything that can be placed on the map by MOB-BOT, and :doc:`enums` will have the enums needed for every object that can be on the game map.

-If you would like to see

 Bases